 What to leave out

 Anything your tooling already catches.
-If Checkstyle enforces import ordering, don’t waste a slot telling the AI about it.
-That’s like printing a “wash your hands” sign in a bathroom with automatic soap dispensers.
+If Checkstyle enforces import ordering, don’t spend instruction space telling the AI about it.

 Also dangerous: aspirational rules that don’t match reality.
 If your file says “use JDBI3 for all database access” but half your codebase still uses raw Hibernate, you’ve created a contradiction.
 The AI sees both the instruction and the Hibernate code.
-It picks one at random.
+It has to choose.
 Describe the codebase you have, not the one you wish you had.
 (Post 5 covers how to handle migrations in progress.)

 Bad vs good instructions: examples